varunsai99/Neural_network_from_scratch/README.md

+1. Question 1
-1 .
-For Question 1, just by running the code we can see the output of the code in wandb.
+    1. Just by running the code we can see the output of the code in wandb.
+2. Question 2